 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

 IHG doesn’t have as many locations as Marriott.
-Nor is its award chart as appealing as Hyatt’s.
-Nor is it as generous as Hilton in recognizing elite status.
+It’s award chart isn’t as appealing as Hyatt’s.
+It’s not as generous as Hilton in recognizing elite status.

 There are a few different ways to redeem your IHG points, but the best value by far is to use them directly for hotel stays.
-Whether you book a standard award night, mix points and cash, or take advantage of the frequent IHG PointBreaks promotions, you’ll always come out ahead using these points for free nights at IHG hotels.
+Whether you book a standard award night, mix points and cash or take advantage of the quarterly IHG PointBreaks promotions, you’ll always come out ahead using these points for free nights at IHG hotels.

 One important thing to keep in mind: The IHG website proudly proclaims there are no blackout dates but that doesn’t mean you can book any standard room on points.
 Hotels limit the number of rooms they make available for reward nights, which makes this policy close to worthless.
-At some of IHG’s top properties, like Bora Bora and the soon-to-open InterContinental Maldives, it’s not unusual to see zero award nights for the entire year.
+At some of IHG’s top properties, like the InterContinental Bora Bora and the InterContinental Maldives Maamunagau Resort, it’s incredibly difficult to find award nights.

-IHG uses an award chart for its properties, though they’ve announced plans to move to “dynamic pricing” in the near future.
-(They’ll abolish categories and charge whatever they want.)
+The IHG award chart sorts its properties by category, though they’ve announced plans to move to “dynamic pricing” in the near future (meaning they’ll abolish categories and charge whatever they want).
 Hopefully, this will lead to an increase in award availability, albeit at a higher cost in all likelihood.
-For now, IHG free nights cost the following amounts:
+For now, IHG reward nights cost the following amounts:

 |Category||Points per Night|

-Even though IHG only has one true luxury brand (InterContinental), I’ve found that in big-city markets like New York or London many mid-tier hotels end up costing close to the top of the award chart.
+Even though there is only one true luxury option among IHG hotel brands (InterContinental), I’ve found that in big-city markets like New York or London are several mid-tier hotels that end up costing close to the top of the award chart.
 The flip side is also true: In historically cheap markets like Kuala Lumpur you can find InterContinental hotels for as low as 30,000 points per night.